 Positioning, branding and promoting a destination require us to go beyond stereotypes, which evoke people’s lower nature.
 By “stereotype”, we refer to oversimplified ideas or images about a person, culture or country.
 The below stereotype maps paint a hilarious YET sad truth: Foreigners think that “Czech people drink a lot of beer, have a dark sense of humour, are beautiful yet, inborn pessimistic.”
 Such beliefs are childishly simple and building a brand on such a primitive ground would be like throwing gas on the fire.

 An alternative approach would be to evoke people’s higher nature, talk about the beauty of the Czech Republic and its unique contribution to the world.
 As David Cooperrider, the founder of Appreciative Inquiry said: “Human systems grow in the direction of what they persistently ask questions about.”
-Therefore, place branding’s primary job is to make sure that foreigners as well as inhabitants question “positive things.”
-I think such a thing could happen only if Czech Republic discovers its “archetypal meaning.”
+Therefore, place branding’s primary job is to make sure that foreigners, as well as inhabitants, questioning “positive things.”
+I think such a thing could happen only if the Czech Republic discovers its “archetypal meaning.”

 - The origin of the Bohemian lifestyle (home of the adventurous and the seekers of the pursuit of artistry)

 - Prague Spring (Caring for humanness during communism)

 - Velvet Revolution (Peaceful liberal democracy revolution)

 - From Czechoslovakia to Czech Republic (Peaceful separation)

 - Innumerable festivals (Joie de vivre)

 - Reputation for excellent beers (the pursuit of perfection)